swing-research/icecream/README.md

 ## Usage
 To train the model, use the `train` command.
-Note the the command also reconstruct the volume after training.
-Howeve, you can use the `predict` command to reconstruct the volume from a trained model using intermediate checkpoints.
+Note that the command also reconstructs the volume after training.
+However, you can use the `predict` command to reconstruct the volume from a trained model using intermediate checkpoints.

-To train the model you can use a config file or directly pass the parameters through command line.
+To train the model, you can use a config file or directly pass the parameters through the command line.
 This uses the default training parameters specified in `src/icecream/default.yaml`.
 You can override these by passing a config file of your own.

 Now, we show how to train the model using default parameters.